State Priority Projects

 Northern Victoria Irrigation Renewal Project Stage 2 (NVIRP 2) - On-Farm Priority Project

-The $43.7 million NVIRP 2 On-Farm Priority Project is aligned with the Goulburn Murray Water Connections Project Stage 2 (formerly NVIRP2).
-The on-farm initiative is a three year initiative which will deliver farm irrigation system upgrades to the Goulburn Murray Irrigation District so that farms will realise the full benefit of both off and on-farm modernisation, delivering water from the dam to the plant with optimal efficiency.
-The water savings of 20GL will be shared equally between irrigators and the environment.
+The $43.7 million NVIRP 2 On-Farm Priority Project which aligned with the Goulburn Murray Water Connections Project Stage 2 (formerly NVIRP2), ran from October 2011 to May 2014 and delivered farm irrigation system upgrades to the Goulburn Murray Irrigation District.
+The farms realised the full benefit of both off and on-farm modernisation, delivering water from the dam to the plant with optimal efficiency.
+The project delivered 20.48 gigalitres water savings to the region, with 10.24 gigalitres of water savings transferred to the Commonwealth for environmental watering.

 Sunraysia Modernisation Project